cintianagy/ASD_ET_ASRT_eye_tracking/data_analysis/README.md

 The scripts do to the following:
 - Extract reaction time and anticipatory eye movement data from raw eye-tracking data files.
 - Computes various data quality measures of the eye-tracking.
-- Computes aggregate data from the reaction time and the anticipatory eye movements data for the latter hypothesis testing.
+- Computes aggregated data from the reaction time and the anticipatory eye movements data for the latter hypothesis testing.

 # How to run